JavaScript tooling

 The gatling

-CLI tool automatically downloads the Gatling runtime bundle, required to execute your Gatling
+- Automatically download the Gatling runtime bundle, required to execute your Gatling simulations (from

 ~/.gatling